These attributes analyze behavioral patterns associated with the traders decision to close positions.

 Size of the bubbles

-The calculation of the score for these three Investable Attributes depends not only on the dispersion / concentration of decisions, it also takes into account the relative importance of the position versus other positions.
+The calculation of the score for these three Investable Attributes depends not only on the dispersion / concentration of decisions, but it also takes into account the relative importance of the position versus other positions.

 The size of the associated bubble gives us an indication of the relative weight of each position in the strategy.